MIftakharemon/appflow-by-flutter/README.md

 knowledge and wheels of making complex workplace management tools while enabling people and businesses to create beautiful things on their own by equipping them with a versatile toolbox of building blocks.

-## License

-Distributed under the AGPLv3 License.
-See [`LICENSE.md`](https://github.com/AppFlowy-IO/AppFlowy/blob/main/LICENSE) for more information.

 ## Acknowledgments

-Special thanks to these amazing projects which help power AppFlowy:
+Special thanks to these amazing projects which:

 - [cargo-make](https://github.com/sagiegurari/cargo-make)
 - [contrib.rocks](https://contrib.rocks)